spierala/blog-posts/mini-rx-comparison.md

 Docs: https://mini-rx.io/docs/fs-quick-start

-Mhhh..., this sounds all very similar, but where are the differences then:
+Mhhh..., this sounds all very similar, but where are the differences then?

-### 1.)
-Setup
+### 1. Setup

 What does the basic setup of a reactive "State Service" look like?